-FHEQ level: Level Five Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intende d Learnin g Outcom es Range of Assessments Related Core Modules Knowledge / Understanding: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies
+FHEQ level: l evel Five Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intende d Learnin g Outcom es Range of Assessments Related Core Modules Knowledge / Understanding: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies anti-bias curriculum.
+Reflect upon the ethics, both of research and practice with children and families.
+Generate and explore hypotheses and research questions relating to young children.
+Specific workshops for research of literature and critically reviewing that literature are run by the dedicated HE Learning Resources team.
+Specific workshops for research of literature and critically reviewing that literature are run by the dedicated HE Learning Resources team.
+LO1 Presentation on planned activity NORD21 25 NORD21 26 Annotated response to

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23